 5. To view or edit your scheduled tweets, tap the Tweet composing icon, then tap the “queue” icon in the top right corner of the compose screen.

-If you’re looking to schedule a tweet for 2022, there are a few things you’ll need to do.
+If you’re looking to schedule a tweet, there are a few things you’ll need to do.

 1. Open up Twitter and create a new account if you don’t already have one.

 2. Find the scheduling tool – this is usually located in the settings or preferences section.
 Once you’ve found the scheduling tool, enter the date and time you want your tweet to be published.